Mixture of Experts (MoE)

 Given a fixed computing budget, training a larger model for fewer steps is better than training a smaller model for more steps.

 MoE => allows model to be pre-trained with far less compute and achieves good quality faster.
+It also allows model to learn varied knowledge

 In the context of transformer models, MoE consists of two main elements